bdougie/Nasa-Picture/README.md

         Changed application to randomize the day in the url sent to Nasa

-        Change the container name to be personalized to github student handle
+        Change the container name to be personalized to github student handle dfsg

-Will still need to sanitize some of the file naming, and move this over to GitHub's dockerhub account, but this is fully functional.
+Will still need to sanitize some of the file naming, and move this over to GitHub's dockerhub accofdsunt, but this is fully functional.

 9-23-19 Rotating credentials.
 Will complete the job by tomorrow mid-morning. fds